-The site is located on the Marina Road in Cork City.
+The site is located in the Marina Park in Cork City.
 The study area location is identified in Figure 2.1.

-Figure 2.1: Regional Location; approximate site location shown in red (Source: OSI, 2022)
+Figure 2.1: Approximate Site Location shown as a yellow star in red - Regional Location (Source: OSI, 2022).

 2.3 Study area